 At a Glance

-Saint Katherine College is an undergraduate college of liberal arts and sciences that focuses its integrative teaching in the core subjects of Composition, English Language and Literature, Foreign Language, American Government and History, Economics, Mathematics, and the Sciences in addition to instruction in concentration-specific degree requirements.
-Outstanding teaching and research—with relevance to the practical world and Christian witness as guiding principles—is our primary purpose- inquiry seeking wisdom.
+Saint Katherine College is an undergraduate college of liberal arts and sciences that focuses its integrative teaching in the core subjects of Composition, English Language and Literature, American Government and History, Economics, Business, and the Sciences in addition to instruction in concentration-specific degree requirements.
+Outstanding teaching and research—with relevance to the practical world and Christian witness as guiding principles—is our primary purpose- Inquiry Seeking Wisdom.

 Fall (September-December) and Spring (January-May) semesters.

-Literary journal (Saint Katherine Review), yearbook, dance and theatre productions, musical groups including choirs and ensembles, plus numerous special interest, service, and honorary organizations.
-Men’s and women’s intramural sports, as well as a variety of planned and impromptu outdoor activities.
-Intercollegiate men’s baseball, basketball, cross-county running, soccer, volleyball; women’s basketball, cross-county-running, softball, volleyball.
+Literary journal (Saint Katherine Review), musical groups, plus numerous special interest, service, and honorary organizations.
+We offer a variety of planned and impromptu outdoor activities.
+The athletic program consists of intercollegiate men’s baseball, basketball, golf, running, soccer, and tennis; women’s basketball, golf, running, softball, tennis, and volleyball.

-The official organization of the student body, responsible for planning student activities and for administering regulations governing student behavior and the Honor Code.
-The SGA enables students to play a major role in the governance of the college community and in the maintenance of the academic integrity of the college.
+The official organization of the student body, responsible for planning student activities and for advising student behavior matters concerning the Community Ethos and the Honor Code.
+The ASB enables students to play a major role in the college community and in the maintenance of the academic integrity of the college.

-The College is an independent institution of higher education that is closely associated with the Orthodox Christian community.
+The College is an independent institution of higher education formed in the Orthodox Christian tradition.
 There are approximately 300 million Orthodox Christians worldwide committed to the undivided Christian faith as revealed in Holy Scripture, the Nicene Creed, and the historic texts and Ecumenical Councils of the Christian Tradition.
-The College has received the blessings and encouragement of the western Orthodox Christian hierarchs who serve on the Board of Directors on a rotating basis.
+The College has received the blessings and encouragement of the western Orthodox Christian hierarchs who act as advisors.
 The President serves on the Theological Education Committee of the Assembly of Canonical Orthodox Bishops of North and Central America.

 Funding of the College

-The College is a non-profit, 501(c)(3) (27-2912448) institution of higher education that is funded by charitable individuals, corporations, foundations, trusts, etc. The College does not receive government or archdiocesan or any other church or church-affiliated organization subsidies or financial support.
+The College is a non-profit, 501(c)(3) (27-2912448) institution of higher education that is funded by charitable individuals, corporations, foundations, trusts, etc. The College does not receive government or archdiocesan or church-affiliated organizational subsidies or financial support.